Federal Laws that Prohibit Employment Discrimination

 Employers should keep in mind that they have to comply with both state and federal laws and that there are some differences in how these laws define "disability."

-Both the ADAA and the MHRA require employers with 15 or more employees working 20 or more weeks per year to make reasonable accommodations to the known disability of a qualified disabled person unless it can be demonstrated that the accommodation would impose an undue hardship.
+Both the ADAA and the MHRA require employers with 15 or more employees working 20 or more weeks per year to make reasonable accommodations to the known disability of a qualified disabled person, unless it can be demonstrated that the accommodation would impose an undue hardship to the employer.